ecemonkol/GameChallenge/README.md

 # GameChallenge

 I will be coding 7 classic games, in order of difficulty.
-Thanks Ania Kubów, for creating the tutorial.
+Thanks to Ania Kubów, for creating the tutorial.